marcschregardus/thundr-contrib-ci/readme.md

 ### Thundr (your project)

+Include the `CIModule` in your own module as a dependency.
+I.e.

+    @Override
+    public void requires(DependencyRegistry dependencyRegistry) {
+        super.requires(dependencyRegistry);

+        // ...other dependencies
+        dependencyRegistry.addDependency(CIModule.class);
+    }

-The follow properties need to be added to your `application.properties` file.
+The following properties need to be added to your `application.properties` file.
 These properties are replaced with the values from the provided by codeship, and injected into the `CIController` that is used to display this information to the user.

     # CI (Codeship) environment variables - replaced by build server